Hi, I’m Jeff.

 Training & Background

-I’m a clinical psychologist in Massachusetts (license #10558) and certified as a group psychotherapist (CGP) by the American Group Psychotherapy Association.
-My private practice is located in Jamaica Plain.
-I’m also the program manager for the adult group program at The Brookline Center for Community Mental Health, which is an independent clinic and an important safety net provider for the town.
+I’m a clinical psychologist in Massachusetts (license #10558).
+My private practice is located in Jamaica Plain, though I also work some out of the Back Bay.
+I’m also the program manager for the adult group program at The Brookline Center for Community Mental Health, which is an important safety net provider for the town.
 I completed my doctorate in clinical psychology (Psy.D.) at Rutgers University in 2015.
 For my predoctoral internship, I was a clinical fellow at Harvard Medical School through Cambridge Health Alliance, and I completed post-doctoral training at The Brookline Center.
 The major areas of focus in my training were with interpersonal relationships, trauma, and group therapy.
-Prior to graduate school, I spent several years working with substance use issues.
+Prior to graduate school, I spent several years working with people struggling with substance use.

 Here are some things you might like to know about me: